02.16.2025

 Treatment Planning:

-• Personalized ketamine protocol design
+• Personalized ketamine for depression protocol design

 • Integration with existing psychiatric care